RAJNIKANT122/Gdgff/README.md

 i think it will t
-thanks for your information and the drip ka burn the thanks for the crypto earn a whait hai kya
+thanks for your information and the drip ka burn the thanks for the crypto earn a whait h